Town of Rocky Mountain House

 What are the program agreements?

-- The Clean Energy Improvement Agreement is an agreement between the property owner and the municipality.
-It sets out the financing terms, disclosure requirements in the event of property sale, project costs and project completion deadline.
+- The Clean Energy Improvement (CEI) Agreement is an agreement between the property owner and the municipality.
+It sets out the financing terms, disclosure requirements in the event of property sale, eligible project costs and project completion deadline.

 After all agreements are signed, Alberta Municipalities will send an Installation Authorization Notice, at which point upgrade installation(s) can begin.
 All upgrades that are part of the project must be completed within six months of receiving the Installation Authorization Notice.